joelthomastr/pommersion/README.md

 Use a **prop**, or an object, to show what you mean.
 Use a common **hand sign**.
 Add emotion with your **facial expressions**.

-The **fill in the blanks** technique is an example of a clue, because the rest of the sentence is the clue to what the unknown word is, or what is means.
+The **fill in the blanks** technique is an example of a clue, because the rest of the sentence is the clue to what the unknown word is, or what it means.

 ### Examples

 To make it clear what a word means, or which word it is that you need, give more than one example. **Tell a story** to paint a picture of a situation where the word is used.
-If necessary you can even act out the situation, like  **pantomime** or charades.
+You can even act out the situation, like  **pantomime** or charades.

 ### Contrasts

-If the player doesn't know a word, maybe they know the opposite.
+If the player doesn't know a word, maybe they know the **opposite**.
 If they don't know the word "white", they can say "Milk isn't black, it's ...what?"
 The helper will know which word they need.
-Or, "This doesn't belong to me, it belongs to... who?" with a hand gesture.
+Or to learn the word for "you", the player could say: "This doesn't belong to me, it belongs to... who?" and point to the other person.

+It can also be good to use **comparisons**.
+For example, imagine that the player knows the word for "big", but doesn't know how to say "bigger".
+They could say, "A car is big, but a house is... big-big?
+How can I say this?"
+The other person will give them the word "bigger."

 <div style="text-align:right"><a href="#top">Table of Contents</a></div>

 -----
-Version 4.2 <br>(c) 2020 Joel Thomas
+Version 4.3 <br>(c) 2020 Joel Thomas